nikan-af/CPS530-ecommerce-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

-Download the project using git and go inside the project directory and run "npm install" in the command line to install the dependencies.
+Download the project using git and go inside the project directory and run `npm install` in the command line to install the dependencies.

-After that run "npm start" to compile and start the project.
+After that run `npm start` to compile and start the project.

 After that go to localhost:4200 in your browser and you should be able to see the project.